Manage business, not servers

 Consolidating one-off systems into a single flexible application platform gives the business the agility it demands, and gives IT more control, visibility, and security over operational data.
 Moreover, the resulting reduction in support costs gives IT leadership the breathing room it needs to enact true efficiency gains.

-A modern application-building platform replaces many manual, one-off, or poorly supported processes, eliminating the need for Phantom IT while keeping core ERP systems alone to do what they do best.
+A modern application-building platform replaces many manual, one-off, or poorly supported processes, slashing costs while eliminating the need for Phantom IT and keeping core ERP systems alone to do what they do best.
 And with pricing that scales only as benefits are realized, the road to a truly paperless environment is one with minimal cost and no risk.

 The most challenging aspect of keeping systems and data secure is the sheer number of threat vectors available to hostile actors.
 From distributed systems to social engineering attacks, the key to peace of mind is knowing that core applications are protected with state-of-the-art cyber security, and that infiltrations will never go unnoticed.